moodlehq/moodle-performance-comparison/README.md

 * You can find JMeter logs in logs/
 * You can find runs results in runs_samples/ and the php arrays generated from them in runs/
 * The generated .jtl files can be big.
 Don't hesitate to get rid of them if you don't need them for extra analytic purposes.
+* Same with $backupsdir/ contents, if you run before_run_setup.sh many time you will have a looot of hd space wasted